kevinmarvin/mongo_session_store/README.md

 This is a fork of the DataMapper session store, modified to work with MongoMapper and Mongoid, in the new Rails 3 environment.

+There's a detailed tutorial on http://www.nicolaracco.com/articles/rails3-application-with-mongodb For a short tutorial, read on:

 ## To Install

 To install the gem run: